hoho2312/hybrid-lumen-center-detection/README.md

 # hybrid-lumen-center-detection
-A lumen center estimation method based on deep learning (LCD model) and traditional CV techniques
+A lumen center estimation method based on deep learning (modified LDC model) and traditional CV techniques

-Paper has been submitted to IROS 2023 with title: Autonomous Robotic Colonoscope Navigation Framework Based on a Hybrid Lumen Center Detection Model
+Paper has been submitted to BSPC with title: Enabling Robust Autonomous Navigation of an Electromagnetically Actuated Soft-tethered Colonoscope Based on a Hybrid Lumen Center Detection Model

-This repo consists of the trained LCD model for lumen contour detection, the code for lumen center estimation (which is the algorithm proposed in the submitted paper).
+This repo will consist of the trained modified LDC model for lumen contour detection, the code for lumen center estimation (which is the algorithm proposed in the submitted paper).
 Dataset for training and testing will be uploaded soon.

+For the modified LCD model, we propose a UpDecoder module which effectively aggregate encoder features from all resolution level from the original LDC backbone, leading to significant increase in both ODS and OIS F-scores(+4.3% and +7.8% respectively), as well as in average precision (+11.7%), while keeping a real-time performance (FPS > 30).

 <!--The lumen contour dataset (created from randomly selected subset images of LDPolypVideo dataset) can be found on: [onedrive](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155079256_link_cuhk_edu_hk/EltFmbpMGAlFgwFRzkocLKwBwnSEk3fXOf43bCOlWVl2hA?e=w1kVVq)-->